matthewdau85/APGMS-Final/docs/runbooks/stakeholder-connect.md

    * Issue pilot workloads: POST payroll/POS payloads to `/ingest/payroll` and `/ingest/pos` with unique `Idempotency-Key` headers.
    * Execute `/compliance/precheck`, resolve any alerts through `/compliance/alerts/:id/resolve`, and finally POST to `/compliance/transfer`.
    * After the transfer, a pilot report (`artifacts/compliance/pilot-report-<timestamp>.json`) captures transfers, reminders, and alerts; send this file to your stakeholder for evidence.
+   * Hit `/compliance/pilot-status` to confirm the two most recent pilots show the transfers, reminders, alert resolutions, partner connection status, and DSP product ID.
+Share that JSON (or the rendered dashboard) with stakeholders so they can trace the E2E flow without digging into the filesystem.
+   * Run `/compliance/reconciliation` once the partner posts a confirmation and drop the payload into the same evidence pack.
+This report includes the DesignatedTransfer totals, BasCycle requirements, and the partner confirmation pulled from `artifacts/compliance/partner-confirmations.json`.

 ## Production run (stakeholder-ready deployment)